 Equally as important as Ease of Transport, our Storage metric evaluated how much stuff each bag would hold.
 We did a variety of tests to gauge the storage capability of each bag, including a "wintertime long weekend" test and a "pack for a week" test.
-While every bag passed a basic three-day pack test (two pairs of pants, four shirt and sweaters, undergarments, running shoes and workout gear, toiletry bag, and novel), there was a broad range in internal volumes between the different models that we tested.
+While every bag passed a basic three-day pack test (two pairs of pants, four shirts and sweaters, undergarments, running shoes and workout gear, toiletry bag, and novel), there was a broad range in internal volumes between the different models.
 Some bags, like the Osprey Ozone, could hold the basics but there was no room for a nice set of clothes and shoes.
 Others, like the Briggs and Riley Baseline Domestic, had room for all of the above and some fancy duds or business attire as well.

 Our "pack for a week test" (see the photo below), helped separate the roomy bags from the standard ones.
 The Eagle Creek Tarmac, Delsey Shadow 3.0 21, and Briggs and Riley Baseline Domestic could accommodate all the items without having to expand the bag.
-The Travelpro Maxlite 4 22 and Travelpro Platinum Magna 2 both came close but had to be expanded to fit everything.
+The Travelpro Maxlite 4 22 and Travelpro Platinum Magna 2 both came close but had to be extended to fit everything.

 The bags with the most liked features were, not surprisingly, our Editors' Choice and Top Pick winners.
 The Eagle Creek Tarmac AWD comes with a host of cool features, like a strap to secure your coat or neck pillow, and lots of slots for organization, among others.